'Not realistic for people to live on'

 "As a result these states don't have to deal with the problem anymore and consumers' purchasing power is protected," explained Cooper, of the EPI.
 "If there's a growing trend it's a recognition that as low-wage jobs make up a bigger share of the economy the government can't afford to allow the minimum wage to stay flat as cost of living goes up," added Temple, from NELP.

 The role of the private sector

 But beyond the federal and state government there is one last group that can increase the salaries of low-wage workers – the companies themselves.
 "If history is any guide it's clear collective bargaining and protesting works," Temple said.
 To provide a case study, Temple mentioned the example of janitors, who he noted used to make salaries close to what fast-food workers make.
-But in the 1990's the high-profile Justice for Janitors movement led to the securing of 27 new employment contracts, replete with health benefits, at commercial cleaning contractors in cities like Chicago, Houston and Los Angeles, as AOL Jobs has noted.
+But in the 1990's the high-profile Justice for Janitors movement led to the securing of 27 new employment contracts, replete with health benefits, at commercial cleaning contractors in cities like Chicago, Houston and Los Angeles, as AOL Jobs has previously noted.